-The best sales to shop this weekend: Casper, Apple, Baublebar and more | CNN Underscored
+The best sales to shop this weekend: Casper, Apple, BaubleBar and more | CNN Underscored

 - Heading back into the office?
 Twillory has you covered with up to 40% off dress shirts and added savings when you bundle items.

-- Take 20% off all of Kate Somerville’s best products — from serums, to mineral sunscreens and more — now when you use the code FAMM20.
+- Take 20% off all of Kate Somerville’s best products — from serums to mineral sunscreens and more — now when you use the code FAMM20.

 - Eddie Bauer is now offering an extra 50% off clearance items for men, women and kids when you use the code SUMMERTIME.

-- Dr. Marten’s famous vintage boots, oxford shoes and more are now 40% off in the brand’s latest sale.
+- Dr. Martens’ famous vintage boots, oxford shoes and more are now 40% off in the brand’s latest sale.

 - Save on plant-based sunglasses alongside other organic apparel now that Colorful Standard is offering 10% off orders of $130 or more with the code AFFCS10 and 15% off orders of $140 or more with the code AFFCS15.